opfesoft/sol/README.md

 - The events "Zalazane's Fall" and "Operation: Gnomeregan" will not be implemented as those events are useless without progressing to Cataclysm where the Trolls and Gnomes got their own starting areas.
 - Sol aims exclusively at fixing bugs and improving the player experience; this also means to include changes which were not part of retail at the time

+#### Authors & Contributors
+This project exists thanks to the [authors](AUTHORS).

 #### License:
 - The new source components of Project "Sol" and the old sources based on AzerothCore are released under the [GNU AGPLv3](LICENSE.md) license
 - The old sources based on MaNGOS/TrinityCore are released under the [GNU GPLv2](deps/gpl-2.0.md) license

+It's important to note that Project "Sol" is not an official Blizzard Entertainment product, and it is not affiliated with or endorsed by World of Warcraft or Blizzard Entertainment.
+Project "Sol" does not in any case sponsor nor support illegal public servers.
+If you use this project to run an illegal public server and not for testing and learning it is your own personal choice.